135 Kilometers To Miles

 Q: Why are there two different systems of measurement (metric and imperial)?

 A: The metric system (also known as the International System of Units or SI) is a decimal-based system, making conversions easier.
 It originated in France and has been adopted by most of the world.
-The imperial system developed over centuries, largely based on historical units that lack a consistent decimal basis.
+Still, the imperial system developed over centuries, largely based on historical units that lack a consistent decimal basis.
 The United States is one of the few countries that primarily uses the imperial system.

 Q: Is it always necessary to use the precise conversion factor (0.621371)?